ghapereira/transactions/README.md

 ## Tests

 To run the tests from the command line, in the root directory use the command `mvn verify`.
 You can also, on your IDE, run the tests individually (tested in VSCode).
 In order to test, comment all the `QUARKUS_DATABASE_*` and `QUARKUS_HIBERNATE_*` environment variables in the `.env` file, leaving the `QUARKUS_DATASOURCE_DEVSERVICES_ENABLED` as `true`.
 This will create a testing database, that can be used in the tests.
+Coverage reports are available, after the test, in `target/jacoco-report`, as per the [documentation](https://quarkus.io/guides/tests-with-coverage).

 ## Contributing